Marsh1173/generic-websocket-interface/README.md

-# Generic Interface
+# Generic Websocket Interface

-This is a generic interface that provides a starting point for a webapp that uses typescript, react, and less.
+This is a generic interface that provides a starting point for a webapp that uses websockets, typescript, react, and less.

 To start the webpack dev server, run `yarn dev`